 The CCC has developed an approach to coordinate delivery of recommendations related to CCC-QPS seconded police administrative arrangements and the joint review process (Recommendations 3, 4, 5, 9, 10).
-Internal consultation is underway with key stakeholders.
-External consultation has commenced with QPS regarding the processes relating to CCC secondments.
-This includes consideration of the flexibility of positions, skills, and experience.
+In December 2024 and January 2025, the CCC and QPS respectively, endorsed a new QPS-CCC Memorandum of Understanding and Secondment Policy.
+These documents govern improvements to the recruitment and retention of suitable qualified police officers to the CCC, with greater flexibility and accountability.